JHDatz/UnicodeProjects/Twitter Project/README.md

-# 1st Place Winner of Unicode Coding Challenge 2021 - Twitter Bot Project
+# 1st Place Winner of Unicode Coding Challenge 2021 - Gathering and Classification of Sports Injury Data

 This directory contains a twitter bot project submitted to *Unicode Research*, an online teaching and research organization which provides classes and competitions